tobyesmith/singularity101/lab3.md

 ```

 The names of the stages are up to you, and each of the sections will be executed
-in the same order as described.
-Note that if you re-arrange the order of the
+in the defined order.
+Note how in the following example if you rearrange the
+order of the above stages, the “final” stage cannot get the files from the
+“compiler” stage because they do not exist.

-above stages will result in an error, create a file named lab3-wrong.def and try
+Let’s create a file named lab3-wrong.def and then build it as shown below:
-to build it.

 ```bash
 $ vi lab3-wrong.def